isomerpages/moe-bedokgreenpri/_about-us/General Information/General Information.md

 Guidelines On The Use Of Handphone
 ----------------------------------

-Students should not bring their **mobile phones** to school unless special permission has been granted.
-Students who wish to bring their mobile phones to school must obtain a mobile phone contract from the HOD/CCE. **Music players and handheld computer games should not be brought to school.**
+Students should not bring their&nbsp;**mobile phones**&nbsp;to school unless special permission has been granted.
+Students who wish to bring their mobile phones to school must obtain a mobile phone contract from the HOD/CCE.&nbsp;**Music players&nbsp;and&nbsp;handheld computer games should not be brought to school.**

 Safety First In School
 ----------------------